hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

 Despite the fact that Jupyter notebooks are best known for running Python, R and Julia code, it is also possile to execute Bash commands inside your notebook if your Jupyter kernel is well integrated with the underlying Bash kernel of your operating system.
+VSC clusters that support the Bash kernel extension:

 .. grid:: 3
     :gutter: 4